-Case Study: Pearl and her daughters
+Case Study: Pearl and her daughters – elder abuse

 A couple of months ago, an elderly widow came into our office, with her daughter.
 The elderly lady who came to see us, we’ll call her Pearl for this story, had been living with her other daughter (Carol) until very recently.
 Sadly, this case involved some elder abuse.

 Pearl explained that Carol had promised to look after her.
 But Pearl was paying board to Carol, as well as contributing to half the cost of the bills and food.
 But Pearl never knew what the cost of the bills or food were, Carol just told her a figure and Pearl handed it over.